-The equipment used to ensure safety in the work zone can be grouped in three categories: warning or information, closure/guidance, and protection.
+The equipment used to ensure safety in the work zone can be grouped into three categories: warning or information, closure/guidance, and protection.

-Warning/information includes items such as fixed or mobile traffic signals or signs, flashing arrow boards, or temporary rumble strips.
+Warning or information includes items such as fixed or mobile traffic signals or signs, flashing arrow boards, or temporary rumble strips.

-Barricades are used to temporary close or block off a portion of a road.
-They may be easily tipped over by wind and motorists if they are not well secured firmly in the position (usually by sand bags).
-A better option for traffic guidance is a channeling device or continuous barrier (see protection below).
+Barricades are used to temporarily close or block off a portion of a road.
+They may be easily tipped over by wind and motorists if they are not well secured firmly in the position (usually by sandbags).
+A better option for traffic guidance is a channelling device or continuous barrier (see protection below).

-Protection - The protection of the workplace can be ensured by the use of physical barriers such as concrete barriers, crash trucks, and crash cushions.
+Protection includes the protection of the workplace through the use of physical barriers such as concrete barriers, crash trucks, and crash cushions.

 Figure 2: Interconnecting channelizing device

-Buffer vehicles are used to protect workers during short duration or mobile work.
-Some buffer vehicles can be equipped with attenuators that reduce the force of the impact in case of crash.
+Buffer vehicles are used to protect workers during short-duration or mobile work.
+Some buffer vehicles can be equipped with attenuators that reduce the force of the impact in case of a crash.
 These types of buffer trucks are also known as crash trucks.

 Figure 3: Vehicle-mounted crash attenuator

-Temporary crash cushions absorb the energy of collision, have the advantage of being easily restored, and can be used in temporary situations where quick set up and removal the work zone is needed.
+Temporary crash cushions absorb the energy of a collision, have the advantage of being easily restored, and can be used in temporary situations where quick setup and removal the work zone is needed.

 - Do not work on the edge or outside of the work zone.

-- Do not unload or load a vehicle from the live side of the traffic.
+- Do not unload or load a vehicle from the side with active traffic.

 - Work facing oncoming traffic.

-- Appoint, as necessarily, a traffic control person who meets the training requirements established by the regulatory body.
+- Appoint, as necessary, a traffic control person who meets the training requirements established by the regulatory body.

-- If a traffic control person is deemed necessary, place a sign in advance of the person to indicate his/her presence unless it is an emergency situation, placement of signs may not be possible.
+- If a traffic control person is deemed necessary, place a sign in advance of the person to indicate their presence.
+In an emergency situation, placement of signs may not be possible.
 Ensure the traffic control person is clearly visible.

-- As a driver of a work vehicle, avoid backing up or reverse slowly.
-Use a signaler to increase safety.
+- As a driver of a work vehicle, avoid backing up.
+If backing up is required, reverse slowly.
+Use a signaller to increase safety.